mees/calvin/README.md

 ```
 If you have access to a Slurm cluster, we also provide trainings scripts [here](https://github.com/mees/calvin/blob/main/slurm_scripts/slurm_training.py).

-You can use Hydras flexible overriding system for changing hyperparameters.
+You can use [Hydra's](https://hydra.cc/) flexible overriding system for changing hyperparameters.
 For example, to train a model with  rgb images from both static camera and the gripper camera:
 ```bash
 $ python training.py datamodule/observation_space=lang_rgb_static_gripper model/perceptual_encoder=gripper_cam